jbrz/PieSpace/Readme.md

-## Welcome to My Project
+# Welcome to Pie Space

-> I am your Readme.md file, you should probably update me.
+> Any likeness to other, more popular social media websites are PURELY COINCIDENCE.
+Or something.

-## Usage
+## Background

-- Clone this repo
+- This site is built on/with (whatever the proper preposition is) [Angular](https://angularjs.org/)
-- Run `npm install` to install all necessary dependencies
+- When cloning, be sure to `npm install` not only `angular`, but `angular-ui-router` and `angular-foundation`.
-- Run `gulp start` to start the server and a handful of other tasks
+-

 ## Assets Installed By Default